-The distinction between civil rights, which means ‘the basic right to be free from unequal treatment, based on certain characteristics which we deem important, like race, gender, nationality, citizenship and disability,’ and civil liberties, which are ‘basic freedoms guaranteed by the Bill of Rights or interpreted through the years by courts and lawmakers.’
+The distinction between civil rights, which means ‘the basic right to be free from unequal treatment, based on certain characteristics which we deem important, like race, gender, nationality, citizenship and disability,’ and civil liberties, which are typically enshrined in most societies for example, ‘basic freedoms guaranteed by the Bill of Rights or interpreted through the years by courts and lawmakers.’
 For most of us, then, when we talk about our ‘rights,’ we’re really talking about our ‘liberties.’

 The phrase “rule of law” is relatively new.
 It does not appear in the US Constitution or the American Declaration of Independence, however, when the United Kingdom and the Domain of Canada enacted its Constitution in 1982, the phrase itself was included in the preamble, stating that “Canada is founded upon principles that recognize the supremacy of God and the rule of law.”‘ The phrase “rule of law” has now entered common usage, becoming a part of popular parlance.
 All of us have seen this principled sounding phrase emerge and be used (and misused) time and again.